-When the Encryption Internal Label option is configured, the encryption-enabled tape drive automatically derives the encryption policy and key information from the metadata that is written on the tape volume by the TS4500 tape library.
-Mapping the cartridge key labels to the key-encrypting labels enables the TS4500 tape library to apply the same encryption policy for both types of labels.
+When the Encryption Internal Label option is configured, the encryption-enabled tape drive automatically derives the encryption policy and key information from the metadata that is written on the tape volume by the TS4500 Tape Library.
+Mapping the cartridge key labels to the key-encrypting labels enables the TS4500 Tape Library to apply the same encryption policy for both types of labels.
 The Encryption Internal Label is a way for the system to share encryption policies.

-For a TS4500 with only a single drive type that is installed, either Linear Tape-Open (LTO) or 3592, only one option is shown on the Security page, as shown in Figure 4-48.
+For a TS4500 with only a single drive type that is installed, either LTO or 3592, only one option is shown on the Security page, as shown in Figure 4-48.

-Figure 4-48 Single drive type Encryption Internal Label
+Figure 4-48 Single drive type: Encryption Internal Label

-Encryption is managed at the logical library level.
-All encryption-enabled drives that are assigned to a logical library use the same method of encryption.
-For more information about methods of encryption, see 4.7.2, "Creating Logical Library window" on page 298 and Chapter 3, "Encryption" on page 187.
+Encryption is managed at the LL level.
+All encryption-enabled drives that are assigned to an LL use the same method of encryption.
+For more information about methods of encryption, see 4.7.2, "Create Logical Library window" on page 301 and Chapter 3, "Encryption" on page 187.